 Day 4, 24 April – Today we tour the sites of heavy fighting in 1918, where the AIF confirmed its outstanding reputation as fighting troops, including the famous battleground of Hamel, and the subsequent Allied counter-offensive spearheaded by the Australian Corps under Sir John Monash, and the breaking of the Hindenburg Line.
 We go to the Australian Corps Memorial at Le Hamel, the Richthofen (‘The Red Baron’) crash site, and the 3rd Australian Division Memorial at Sailly-le-Sec, before a lunch stop at Peronne.
 This major town was liberated by Australians on 1 September 1918.
 Afterwards, we visit Mont St Quentin where we see the famous 2nd Australian Division Memorial, then on to the Hindenburg Line to view the Bellicourt tunnel, finally, Montbrehain where the Australians fought their last infantry action of the war.
 A free evening in Amiens or perhaps turn in for an early night to prepare for Anzac Day.
 B L

 Day 5, 25 April – ANZAC Day.
 A special day.
-We have an early rise to join thousands of fellow Australians for the Dawn Service at Villers-Bretonneux.
-The ceremony conducted at the Australian National Memorial, surrounded by the graves of soldiers killed in the local 1918 fighting, is a never to be forgotten experience.
-Following the ceremony we will go to Bapaume for lunch with time for any special request cemetery visits before returning to the hotel for rest.
-B L D
+We have an early rise to join thousands of fellow Australians for the special centenary Anzac Day Dawn Service.
+The ceremony conducted at the Australian National Memorial, Villers-Bretonneux, surrounded by the graves of soldiers killed in the local 1918 fighting, is a never to be forgotten experience.
+Following the ceremony we will go to Amiens for lunch with time for any special request cemetery visits before returning to the hotel for rest B L D

 Day 6, 26 April – Depart Amiens and leave the Somme region heading for Flanders and the ancient town of Ypres.
 On the way we make an important stop at Fromelles to see where the Australians fought the disastrous action on 19/20 July 1916.
 We visit the old battlefield and go to the war museum, “Cobbers” Memorial, VC Corner and the new Pheasant Wood Cemetery with lunch in a nearby cafe.
 After crossing the border, we make our way through Ploegsteert Wood and climb Hill 63 to see the Messines battlefield where Australian troops assaulted in June 1917.
 Following this, we settle in at hotel, and take the chance to visit some fine restaurants in the town square.
 B L

-Day 7, 27 April – This morning we break from the battlefields to wander the picturesque medieval city of Bruges, with its wonderful art, architecture, canals, chocolate and lace shops, perhaps enjoy lunch or ice-cream and waffles in one of the many little cafes or a scenic boat cruise along the canals.
-Later we return to Ypres to participate in a unique experience by creating your own sculpture in remembrance of the 600,000 soldiers and civilians who died in Belgium during the Great War.
-The remainder of the day is free to explore the town square, perhaps visit the In Flanders Fields Museum, located inside the famous Cloth Hall.
-This evening we have together in a restaurant located in the old casements of the city in what were formerly barracks used by British troops in the Battle of Third Ypres before participating in the moving “Last Post” ceremony and wreath-laying at the Menin Gate Memorial.
+Day 7, 27 April – This morning we break from the battlefields to wander the picturesque medieval city of Bruges, with its wonderful art, architecture, canals, and chocolate and lace shops, perhaps enjoy lunch or ice-cream and waffles in one of the many little cafes or a scenic boat cruise along the canals.
+Later we return to Ypres for some free time to explore the town square, perhaps visit the In Flanders Fields Museum, located inside the famous Cloth Hall.
+This evening we have dinner together in a restaurant located in the old casements of the city in what were formerly barracks used by British troops in the Battle of Third Ypres before participating in the moving “Last Post” ceremony and wreath-laying at the Menin Gate Memorial.
 B D

 Day 8, 28 April – Today we concentrate on the Australians’ experiences in the terrible Third Battle of Ypres (or simply “Passchendaele”); here we had 38,000 casualties over several weeks during late 1917.
 For the AIF this was the most costly year of the war.
-We explore the former battlefields at Hill 60 (see the Australian Tunnelling Corps Memorial), Menin Road and Polygon Wood, where the 5th Division Memorial stands.
-We stop at the Passchendaele Memorial Museum to see the unique recreated dugout and trenches followed by lunch in the café.
-We then travel a few km’s north to visit the Tyne Cot Cemetery and Memorial to the Missing, the largest Commonwealth War Cemetery it contains over 11,000 graves including two Australian VC recipients, then onto Passchendaele village before returning to Ypres.
+We will explore the preserved German trenches at Bayernwald which overlook the Messines battlefield.
+Then to the former battlefields at Hill 60 (see the Australian Tunnelling Corps Memorial), Menin Road, Polygon Wood where the 5th Division Memorial stands, Tyne Cot Cemetery (the largest Commonwealth War Cemetery which contains two Australian VCs), and Passchendaele village.
+This evening is free for you to enjoy the lovely atmosphere of the town square.
 B

 Day 9, 29 April – We conclude our tour of the battlefields returning to Paris via Vimy Ridge, the spectacular Canadian Memorial and the park and museum at Compiegne, where the Armistice ending the fighting was signed on 11 November 1918.
 Settle in at hotel, with the remainder of the day free for personal sightseeing and exploring.
 This evening join our farewell dinner for a cruise along the Seine, seeing the beautiful sights of Paris and Notre Dame Cathedral by night.
 B D